-The District is one of the two municipal utility districts, the District and Brazoria County Municipal Utility District No. 40 ("MUD 40"), that make up the approximate 1,060-acre, master-planned community known as Pomona.
-Development and construction activity within Pomona has occurred in both the District and MUD 40.
-See "DEVELOPMENT OF THE DISTRICT" for a description of the status of development within Pomona in the District.
-In MUD 40, construction activity is ongoing and, to date, development includes the following: two detention ponds, one lift station, and eight completed residential subdivisions with 586 single-family lots.
-See "POMONA."
+The District is one of the two municipal utility districts (the District and MUD 40) that make up the approximate 1,060-acre, masterplanned community known as Pomona.
+Development and construction activity in Pomona has occurred within the District and MUD 40.
+In MUD 40, construction activity is ongoing and, to date, development includes eight completed residential subdivisions (Pomona Sections 9 - 16) with 586 single-family lots.
+As of June 1, 2021, MUD 40 included approximately 317 completed homes